 see myself as called as a teacher to help prepare those students whom

-God has put in my trust – by helping them discover the particular role God
+God has put in my trust – by helping them discover the particular role

-concerning our world and its ways – and techniques for adding to that knowledge as future needs arise;
+1) basic knowledge concerning our world and its ways – and techniques for adding to that knowledge as future needs arise;

 2) the wisdom to know how to use that knowledge to make wise decisions as servant-leaders;

 3) the character to ensure that this wisdom will always be used in the service of mankind and to the

 glory of God.

 have, at various stages of my life, pursued one course – then the

 other.
 I have played it man's or the world's way: a very

 successful organization man as a university professor, a government

 administrator, an IBM systems analyst, and as an ordained Presbyterian